The Man Who Built a Purple Pool

 And that was almost it.
 That was almost the end of Tom’s story.
 The rest of this book was almost full of blank pages because after high school, Tom figured he would just choose a college, get a degree, maybe a graduate degree, make his way into some corporate cubical, and start to calculate derivatives on how to derive more money for company profit sake.
 That’s it.
 That’s all.
 A story told in three paragraphs.

 But three paragraphs just didn’t feel right.
 Tom was too young; too young for college; too young for the travelled path.
-He was a rebellious eighteen-year-old and it wasn’t because he didn’t have a great childhood or a loving family.
-His younger sister, Jessie, was a freshman at his high school, and he’d drive Jessie to piano practice twice a week.
-Most mornings Jessie would turn the stereo up and roll down her window and let the cool air flow in and sing.
+His loving parents wanted a safe path ahead for him and his younger sister, Jessie, who was a freshman in highschool.
+Tom would drive Jessie to piano practice twice a week and most mornings she would turn the stereo up and roll down her window and let the cool air flow in and sing.

 No one was more proud of Jessie or Tom than their dad, John, who wanted nothing more in life than to take pictures of his kids, cook breakfast for his family, and ski every now and then.
 John worked as a computer programmer, and he’d graduated from the University of Wisconsin, where he swam backstroke and studied math.